The epidemic of Opioid Overdose in the U.S.

 Last month a new study was published in JAMA Network Open.
 The researchers found that there is a direct link between the marketing of opioid products to the physicians and an increase of prescriptions which result in elevated mortality from overdoses.

 Between 2013 and 2015, 1 in 12 doctors received opioid-related marketing.
 Talking about your family doctor, some 20% received opioid marketing.
+Just recently, March 2019 a bad case has been discovered.
+Read it here.

 Medical healthcare has advanced a lot these last hundred years.
 Ailments which were impossible to heal in old times can now be healed.
 Many marvelous new operating procedures have been invented, so actually, all should be OK.
 Well, it is not OK.